What to see and do

 “Doing the Bolt”, an exhibition of convicts and bushrangers, is housed in the Old Printery building.
 This exhibition is an extensive collection of exact replicas and originals including: storyboards and banners detailing the life of bushrangers and convicts, pistols and guns, a flag flown at the Eureka Rebellion, a cat'o'nine tails and whipping post, shackles and locks and much more.

 Inspection by appointment only.
-Contact Jerilderie Shire Council 0358 861200
+Contact the Jerilderie Branch Council office 0358 861200

 Jerilderie Historic Residence – Historic Home and Gardens